 Before you start the work you’ll probably want to consult with an architect who understands the slope of the roof, the condition of the roof and what kind of costs are going to be involved.
 If everything looks good, the architect can draw up the plans and you can apply to the city for a building permit.

 If you’re ambitious and you have some experience, then you may be able to undertake some or all of the project on your own.
 Once the roof is off, however, you’ll need a straight block of time to get the frame sorted out so that your home isn’t exposed to the elements for too long.
 Since it’s an ambitious project, don’t be shy about calling in Toronto roof repair experts to lend an extra hand; the last thing you want to do it make a big crater in your roof in lieu of the beautiful loft space you imagined.

 Once you’ve cut the correct sized hole in your roof, you’ll need to put together the dormer’s front wall on the floor of the attic.
 Eventually you can erect it, installing the lower header on joist hangers and then nailing the wall into the floor with joists.
 Obviously a great deal of working and planning has to be done before you get to this step, but once this is accomplished you will start to see the bigger picture and hopefully it will be a relief.

 Once you’ve installed the rafters and finished the outside and the inside of the dormer and made sure it’s weather tight, you can rest assured that the integrity of you house is safe.
 Eventually you’ll want to paint it and maybe even install colourful stained-glass in the window.
-Give us a call if anything should go wrong – we’ve worked on a lot of dormers over the years and know a few tricks when it comes to installing, maintaining and repairing them.
+Give our roofing contractors in Toronto a call if anything should go wrong – we’ve worked on a lot of dormers over the years and know a few tricks when it comes to installing, maintaining and repairing them.